dcycle/run-on-commit-history/README.md

      165    1223   13675
      ```

-   If a commit banch does not contain a `README.md` file, an error message will be logged in the `.txt` file (e.g., `cat: README.md: No such file or directory`).
+   If a commits does not contain a `README.md` file, an error message will be logged in the `.txt` file (e.g., `cat: README.md: No such file or directory`).